For the Cantonese version, please check here

 image: tombull/haproxy

-cap_add: - ALL # ALL is for demo lazy purpose only
+- ALL # Note: ALL is used here for demonstration purposes only

 environment: